Leading Edge Technologies

 The Rockefeller University has a longstanding tradition of discoveries resulting from the invention and application of novel technologies.
 In the 1940s, for example, Rockefeller scientists pioneered the use of the electron microscope to study biological samples, which helped to create the modern field of cell biology.
 The invention of an automated system to synthesize proteins, the work of a Rockefeller scientist in the 1960s, transformed the field of biological chemistry.
 The technology was soon used in labs worldwide; it was adopted by industry, and it led to a Nobel Prize.

-Today, the University subsidizes more than a dozen core technology facilities that provide scientists with access to sophisticated instruments too costly for most individual laboratories to purchase on their own.
+Today, the University subsidizes Scientific Resource Centers that provide scientists with access to sophisticated instruments too costly for most individual laboratories to purchase on their own.
 Staffed by scientists who provide technological expertise and training, these cost-effective resource centers are dedicated to such areas as optical microscopy, DNA sequencing, genomics, high-throughput screening, monoclonal antibody development, and many others technology needs.

 One of the newest of these facilities is a state-of-the art center for cryo-electron microscopy (or cryo-EM), which uses the electron microscope to visualize proteins and molecular complexes at very fine resolution—down the level of atoms, their fundamental building blocks.
 Cryo-EM has undergone dramatic improvements in recent years and is now revolutionizing the field of structural biology, the study of the three-dimensional structures of biological molecules.
 Rockefeller’s cryo-EM center—one of the first at an academic institution—has recently supported ground-breaking research on cystic fibrosis.